-THE FOURTH DAY.

-THE FIRMAMENT SHOWETH HIS HANDIWORK.
+The 4th Day: The Firmament Shows His Handiwork

-In no part of the creation of God do we find more wonderful gospel lessons than in the heavens.
-We have already seen that the heavenly bodies preach the gospel, although they have no articulate speech.
-The apostle Paul, having stated that all had no obeyed the gospel, adds that faith cometh by hearing, and hearing by the word of God, and then asks, "But I say, Have they not heard?"
+In no part of the creation of God do we find more wonderful Gospel lessons than in the heavens.
+We have already seen that the heavenly bodies preach the Gospel, although they have no articulate speech.
+The Apostle Paul, having stated that all had no obeyed the Gospel, adds that:

+17 Faith comes by hearing, and hearing by the word of God.

+He then asks:

+18 But I say, Have they not heard?

 Heard what?
-Why, the gospel, of course.
-And then he answers his own question, saying, "Yes, verily," and proves it by quoting the words of the psalmist concerning the heavens, "Their sound went into all the earth, and their words unto the ends of the world."1 heavens, therefore, do most widely and powerfully preach the gospel.
-Let us note a few points from the word, that we may be able henceforth more readily to read the language of the heavens:
+Why, the Gospel, of course.
+And then he answers his own question, saying, "Yes, verily," and proves it by quoting the words of the Psalmist (Psalm 19:4) concerning the heavens:

+18 ...their sound went into all the earth, and their words unto the ends of the world.

+The heavens, therefore, do most widely and powerfully preach the Gospel.
+Let us note a few points from the word, that we may be able henceforth more readily to read the language of the heavens.
-1Rom.
-10:15-18.

-"The heavens declare the glory of God; and the firmament showeth His handiwork."
-Now put with this a statement concerning man: "For we are His workmanship, created in Christ Jesus unto good works, which God hath before ordained [prepared] that we should walk in them."
+1 The heavens declare the glory of God; and the firmament shows His handiwork.

+Now put with this a statement concerning man:

+10 For we are His workmanship, created in Christ Jesus unto good works, which God has before ordained [prepared] that we should walk in them.

 The same language is used about us that is used of the heavens.
 Both are His workmanship, and both are created in Christ, provided we yield ourselves to Him.
 That thing for which we are created is good works, by which we are to glorify our Father which is in heaven.
 So if we have the good works, we, as well as the heavens, declare the glory of God.

 The heavens do the work that God has appointed for them.
-They do it because they are perfectly subject to His will.
+They do it because they are perfectly subject to his will.
 So if we are as subject to Him, we shall do the work that He has appointed for us.
 And that work glorifies Him, because it is He that does the work in us.

 Notice that God has before prepared these works, that we should walk in them.
-So Christ says of the one who does the truth, that he comes to the light, "that his deeds may be made manifest, that they are wrought in God."
+So Christ says of the one who does the truth, that he comes to the light...

+21 ...that his deeds may be made manifest, that they are wrought in God.

 God Himself does the works, else they would not be the righteousness of God.
 That which the heavens do is also His work; and when we are voluntarily as submissive to His will as they are by nature, then the glory of God will be as fully declared by us as by them, even though, like them, we are unable to make an articulate sound.